adammharris/diaryx-specification/Diaryx Writing Specification.md

 For those who use journaling to track their health, Diaryx has optional support for a wide array of health metrics: mood, activity, sleep, vitals, and nutrition.
 For information about these optional properties, please visit [Diaryx Optional Properties - Health](<Diaryx Optional Properties - Health.md>).

+### Location-related properties

+For those who use journaling to log their travels, Diaryx has optional support for location data, including `coordinates`, `location`, and `position`.
+For information about these optional properties, please visit [Diaryx Optional Properties - Location](<Diaryx Optional Properties - Location.md>).
 ## Error Handling

 If the YAML frontmatter is malformed, it may not be parsed and the Diaryx-formatted file is invalid.